EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

       represents the maximum addition of installed capacity per technology, per year in a period, per region.

    MaxCapacityGrowth
-      represents the percentage growth per year based on the available stock in a year, per region and technology.
+      represents the fraction growth per year based on the available stock in a year, per region and technology.

    TotalCapacityLimit
       represents the total capacity limit per technology, region and year.